In 2019, Publishers Take Back Control with Subscription Success

 Subscriptions and the Platform Puzzle

 It's no surprise that the platforms are anxious to get their hands in the subscription game too.
 Both Facebook and Google debuted features in 2018 to make it easier for publishers to sell subscriptions.
 In April 2018, Google launched Subscribe with Google with a few partners, which allows a user's Google account to manage several different subscriptions.

 A look at Subscribe with Google, from Digiday.

 Facebook began testing subscription sales within Instant Articles, and reported in June 2018 that the beta program resulted in a 17% increase in signups.
-Facebook also held a boot camp throughout the spring with local news publishers on how to build a successful subscription business.
+Facebook also held a boot camp throughout Spring 2018 with local news publishers on how to build a successful subscription business.
 So far, publishers' feelings about these programs have been mixed.
 While the new integrations may only bring about a slight lift in subscribers, there's a greater appreciation among publishers in knowing (and seeing) that the mega-platforms are making a conscious effort to help them out at all.

 Is a Subscription Model Right for You?